sjpierce/CHOPStudy/README.md

 <!-- badges: end -->

-This package (Pierce, 2025) is a research compendium for a study examining the incidence of bandemia in canine patients undergoing chemotherapy treatment (Eliason et al., 2025).
+This package (Pierce, 2025) is a research compendium for a study examining the prevalence of bandemia in canine patients undergoing chemotherapy treatment (Eliason et al., 2025).
 The research team is led by Dr. Alison Masyr (PI) at Michigan State University.